-Not far from Bangkok Pattaya Hospital, an attractive 2 bedroom for sale in this nice and quiet development
+Not far from Bangkok Pattaya Hospital, an attractive 3 bedroom for sale and rent in this nice and quiet development

 April are a French company with offices in Bangkok.
 Their policies are specifically aimed at expats with one policy even aimed at those living in southeast Asia.
 With the advantage of being able to pay monthly and having far greater cover than any local providers, April are the ideal choice for younger expatriates and their families.
 The insurance is accepted by all major hospitals and they have people in Thailand to help with your claims and liaise with healthcare providers.

 Healthcare International are a London based company who specialise in offering expat health insurance.
 The major advantage with their policies is that a large deductible (US$2,000) on their Emergency Plus Plan which greatly reduces the cost whilst still offering ample coverage.
 The downside is that they have no offices in Thailand, only brokers, which can delay treatment being agreed or claims taking time to process.
 Also, although they are recognised by major hospitals some are not familiar with them which can cause unwarranted stress.

 Previously know as Principle, Regency offer some fantastic healthcare packages to expats.
 Once again, a company with offices in Bangkok they have an excellent reputation for dealing with claims.
 Although their prices are slightly more expensive, you do receive the peace of mind that all major conditions will be covered (as long as they are not pre-existing prior to cover).